 Melba Moore and Ronnie Dyson who sing solo in the 3-5-0-0 sequence were also part of the original Broadway production.

 My thoughts on the casting of Hair are generally favorable.
-I like to think that the spotlight was put on lesser-known but talented actor that knew perfectly how to embody the essence of their characters.
-Sadly, we don’t hear so much about them anymore, although they are still working, in the film/tv industry or in the music industry.
+I like to think that the spotlight was put on lesser-known but talented actors that knew perfectly how to embody the essence of their characters.
+Sadly, we don’t hear so much about them anymore, although they are still working in the film/tv industry or in the music industry.
 For example, Annie Golden was part of the distribution of the popular TV show Orange Is the New Black from Season 1 to 5.
-What might be the most interesting in the interpretation of the characters is the strong contrast between the future soldier Claude Bukowski who can be seen in all of John Savage’s seriousness, but who knows how to let it go once in a while, how to mix himself in a crowd of free-spirited hippies, including new experiences, joys of life, and nonchalance.
-These elements being embodied by the fun, dynamic and eccentric acting game of Treat Williams, Annie Golden, Dorsey Wright, and Don Dacus.
+What might be the most interesting in the interpretation of the characters is the strong contrast between the future soldier Claude Bukowski who can be seen in all of John Savage’s seriousness, but who knows how to let it go once in a while, how to mix himself in a crowd of free-spirited hippies, discover new experiences, joys of life, and nonchalance.
+These elements being embodied by the fun, dynamic, and eccentric acting game of Treat Williams, Annie Golden, Dorsey Wright, and Don Dacus.
 On her side, Beverly D’Angelo is, at first, very humble but this is only to hide Sheila’s strong desire of liberty that will show sooner or later in the film.

-The major disctinction between Hair the on-stage musical and Hair the musical film, is the modification of the plot.
+The major distinction between Hair the on-stage musical and Hair the musical film is the modification of the plot.
 The songs remind the same (although a few were cut from the original version).
 Some elements of the story were, however, changed.
 For example, in the stage production, Claude is not a guy from Oklahoma but one of the leaders of the hippie gang who eventually gets enrolled in the army.
-Forman explained that it was necessary to make a few changes because on stage, there’s always something to see and the characters can focus on the songs to express themselves.
+Forman explained that it was necessary to make a few changes because, on stage, there’s always something to see and the characters can focus on the songs to express themselves.
 But, in a film, sooner or later the camera will have to show the characters on different angles, create close-ups to give dynamism to the picture, etc. And all those shots must be justified.
-The general distinction between the thematics is that the musical embodies the idea of the US peace movement and the film focuses on the hippie carefree life itself.
+The general distinction between the thematics is that the Broadway musical embodies the idea of the US peace movement and the film focuses on the hippie carefree life itself.